Ganymede-Bio/website-docusaurus/docs/nodes/File/HDF5_Read.md

 ### Returns
-`dict[str, object]`
+`NodeReturn`
-  - Processed dictionary to store in cloud storage
+  Object containing data to store in data lake and/or file storage